 We list the results of the various tests of the LIM and galaxy catalogue experimental parameters in Table \ref{tab:best_params}.
 We find that the main consideration when selecting a galaxy catalogue for stacking is that the catalogue should have as many objects as possible.
 This drives down the noise in the stack by $\sqrt{N_\mathrm{obj}}$, but also helps to protect the stack against interloper emission in the LIM map.
+The uncertainty in the catalogue redshifts is also important, as any uncertainty spreads the signal over more noise and reduces the stack S/N ratio.
+Redshift uncertainties up to $\Delta_\mathrm{v}\sim 1000$ \kms\ may be tractable for smaller catalogues.
+High-precision photometric catalogues may also be useable, provided the large catalogue redshift uncertainty is offset by a significant increase in the number of catalogue objects across the LIM experiment's footprint.

-It is also important that these objects have very little uncertainty in their redshifts -- for a COMAP-like experiment, redshift uncertainties up to $\Delta_\mathrm{v}\sim 1000$ \kms\ may be tractable, but any uncertainty reduces the stack S/N ratio, and a large uncertainty (such as that of a high-precision photometric catalogue) will decrease the stack S/N ratio considerably even in the futuristic version of COMAP used here.
-The masses of the DM halos selected by the galaxy catalogue are also very important -- a galaxy catalogue which selects high-mass halos can improve the S/N ratio of the stack (when compared to a less-biased, Ly$\alpha$-like catalogue) more than any other single factor.
+The masses of the DM halos selected by the galaxy catalogue are also very important -- a galaxy catalogue that selects high-mass halos can improve the S/N ratio of the stack (when compared to a less-biased, Ly$\alpha$-like catalogue) more than any other single factor.
 We also note that galaxy surveys targeting different galaxy types could also be combined to maximize the collective $N_\mathrm{obj}$.
 The expected output signal would then become an average of the expected signal from each survey tracer, weighted by the number of objects included in each.
-In this way it may be possible to combine the benefits of e.g.~a LAE survey with high $N_\mathrm{obj}$ and a more biased quasar survey with fewer objects.
-This may be especially value in the current LIM regime, where experiments are primarily searching for a detection and thus S/N is the primary concern.
+In this way it may be possible to combine the benefits of, for example, a LAE survey with high $N_\mathrm{obj}$ and a more biased quasar survey with fewer objects.
+This may be especially valuable in the current LIM regime, where experiments are primarily searching for a detection, and thus the S/N is the primary concern.